Costs and Values: Understanding Their Role in Accounting

 Types of Values

-- Market Value: The price an asset could fetch in the open market.
+• Market Value: The price an asset could achieve in a competitive, open market transaction.

-- Intrinsic Value: The perceived worth of an asset based on its utility or future benefits.
+• Intrinsic Value: The perceived worth of an asset based on its fundamental utility, performance, or expected future cash flows.

 Example of Values